raghadAmangour/Story_time_final/README.md

-# 3. Languages, Database and library used for
+# 3. Languages, Database, and library used for
 building the website:
 3.1 languages:
 1- Hypertext Markup Language (HTML)